haaannn123/haaannn123/README.md

 # Welcome to my GitHub! 👋

 <div>🌻 Hello, my name is Han, and I am a Fullstack Software Engineer.
 I'm inquisitive and enjoy building engaging user interfaces.
-In my free time, I like to cook, read, climb, and hike!
-I have two pups who also take up most of my time.🌻 </div>
+When I am not coding, I like to cook, read, climb, and hike!
+I, also, have two pups who also take up most of my time.🌻 </div>

 # Check out my portfolio and projects below: